VW and Audi TDI camshaft wear: camshaft, lifter, and bearing inspection and replacement - PD engine

 Introduction

-Here are instructions on how to replace a camshaft with worn lobes on your PD pumpe duse TDI engine in Jetta TDI, Golf, New Beetle, or Passat TDI.
-You also have to replace bad or broken lifters during this repair procedure.
+Here are DIY instructions on how to replace a camshaft with worn lobes on your PD pumpe duse TDI engine in Jetta TDI, Golf, New Beetle, or Passat TDI.
+You also have to repair bad or broken lifters during this replacement procedure.

 A common problem in VW and Audi TDI with pumpe duse TDI engines (PD) are worn camshaft lobes, lifters (camshaft followers), and bearings.
 If you have a 2004-2005 VW Passat TDI (BHW), 2004-2005 Jetta (BEW), 2004-2006 Golf, New Beetle (BEW), 2005.5-2006 Jetta (BRM), or V10 Touareg TDI, you have a PD engine.
 Pumpe duse technology was also found in other markets with other engines years before and after being available in North America.
 It's unknown if the V10 Touareg has this problem since there were so few sold and it uses a completely different cylinder head design than the 4 cylinder engines.
 Unit injector (generic name for pumpe duse) technology is also used on non VW/Audi diesel engines.